 Be a required signatory for the HUNC on all funding matters.

-Have charge and custody of and be responsible for all funds of the Board.
+Have charge and custody of and be responsible for all funds of the Board,including ordering and payment for any food items needed.

 Receive and give receipts for money due and payable to the Board from any source.

 Provide a financial report at all regularly scheduled Board meetings and at all other times as prescribed by the Board or in accordance with relevant laws and guidelines.

+Should oversee and confirm completion and accuracy with all supporting documents for all Neighborhood Purposes Grants prior to submission to full Board.

 Coordinate with the Department for the preparation of an annual report.

 Have the option to request authorization from the Board to retain a financial professional to assist in creating a bookkeeping and annual accounting system and may request the assistance of DONE when implementing same.
 The Treasurer, however, shall be ultimately responsible for the maintenance of the system of bookkeeping and accounting.

+Serve as one of the two HUNC Budget Representatives, as mandated by the Department of Neighborhood Empowerment.

+Make the HUNC financial statements, books and accounts open for inspection and copying by any member of the public upon request.

 Serve on the Executive Committee.

-Make the HUNC financial statements, books and accounts open for inspection and copying by any member of the public upon request.

 Section 3: Selection of Officers

-Officer positions shall be filled annually at the first official Board meeting following their election and certification by the Office of the City Clerk, or selection in Board election years, and at the subsequent one (1) year anniversary mark of the Officers’ election in Board non-election years.
+Officer positions shall be filled annually at the first official Board meeting following their election and or selection in Board election years, and at the subsequent one (1) year anniversary mark of the Officers’ election in Board non-election years.
+Board members should have at least six (6) continuous months of good standing on HUNC before running for the position of Officer.
+Any Board Member who desires to remove an Officer shall present it to the Board and it shall be placed on the agenda at two consecutive regular Board meetings.
+Removal shall take place only upon two consecutive full council meetings, both which have two-thirds (2/3) votes by roll call supporting removal before the Officer is removed.
+The individual subject to removal shall be permitted to vote.

 Section 4: Officer Terms

 The Officers shall serve one (1) year terms and serve at the pleasure of the Board.
-They may stand for re-election annually.
+They may stand for re-election or reappointment annually.
+Officers seeking re-election or re-appointment must be in good standing.

 ARTICLE VII: COMMITTEES AND THEIR DUTIES